open-mmlab/Amphion/models/svc/vevosing/README.md

 python -m models.svc.vevosing.infer_vevosing_ar
 ```

 Running this will automatically download the pretrained model from HuggingFace and start the inference process.
-The result audio is by default saved in `models/svc/vevosing/output/*.wav`.
+The generated audios are saved in `models/svc/vevosing/output/*.wav` by default.

 ## Training Recipe

-For advanced user, we have provided the following training instructions.
+For advanced users, we provide the following training recipe:

 ### Data preparation